Exercises to try with your students

 2. Facilitating group assessment discussions

 You can divide workloads according to the capability of each member of the group and build on ideas the AI gives you.
 For example, you can have the chatbot generate more challenging problems for advanced students and easier problems for those who need more support.
-As well as this, ChatGPT can provide a more interactive and engaging learning experience, as students can interact with the model in real-time and receive personalized responses to their questions.
+As well as this, Copilot can provide a more interactive and engaging learning experience, as students can interact with the model in real-time and receive personalized responses to their questions.

 During group revision sessions.